 Following a lifelong dream to study architectural history, she completed her Masters in Architectural History, where she focused on the interaction between Dutch Modernism and the Prairie School style of the early twentieth century.
 Her interests in practice include how interior architecture affects the overall aesthetics of a building composition and how history can be used to influence modern design concepts.

-When she is not immersed in architecture, history, or interior design, she enjoys reading, swimming, NIA, aerobics, and spending time with her friends, family, and her husband, Michael.
+When she is not immersed in architecture, history, or interior design, she enjoys reading, swimming, NIA, aerobics, staying involved with her church, and spending time with her friends, family, and her husband, Michael.
 She and Michael have renovated several houses together and both volunteer for Habitat for Humanity.

 MASTERS OF ARCHITECTURAL HISTORY,